Youth Program

 Preregistration for Youth Aikido is advised.
 Click here to download the required registration forms.
 We require proof of vaccination to join.

 Aikido of Madison is proud of its youth program which has a 20 year history and is diverse in age, gender and race.
 Sensei Anastasia Saph and Sensei Sydnor Withers lead the youth classes.
-Our instructors (sensei) have many years of experience, having learned firsthand from our Youth Program Founder, Jeff Hempel Sensei, who has taught martial arts to children for over 30 years.
+Our instructors (sensei) have many years of experience, having learned firsthand from our Youth Program Co-founder, Jeff Hempel Sensei.
+Jeff Sensei has taught martial arts to children for over 30 years.
+He co-founded the program with the late Mark Uttech Sensei.
 The youth program accepts children ages 5 through 12 and offers a caring compassionate environment for learning.
 Our goals for the program are to teach conflict resolution skills, increase attention span, increase awareness of surroundings and ability to focus.

 Multi-age, Multi-size